bakonyip/jhipter-docker-ci/README.md

-Docker in docker with Jhipter for Gitlab CI/CD image build
+Docker in docker with Jhipter for Gitlab CI/CD Docker executor, Jhipter Docker image build.